Prospect Mortgage: History

 In one of its first moves after being founded, Prospect acquired Metrocities Mortgage, LLC in 2007 via acquisition precipitated by Sterling Partners.
 Prospect also inherited Metrocities' assets.
 Prospect also acquired the retail mortgage platform of Opteum Financial Services LLC in 2007.
 In 2008, Prospect Mortgage acquired the IndyMac Bancorp retail mortgage branches.
 The purchase gave them 80 new retail offices and made Prospect one of the largest independent retail mortgage firms in the nation.
-The deal helped them expand operations to the Midwest and they opened an operations center in Schaumburg, Illinois.
+The deal expand edoperations to the Midwest and the company subsequently opened an operations center in Schaumburg, Illinois.
 In 2009, Metrocities branches that had still been operating under that name in New York were rebranded "Prospect Lending, LLC."

 In 2011, Mortgage Executive Magazine ranked Prospect Mortgage as the second-best mortgage company in America with an estimated volume of $6.9 billion and over 26,000 loans.
 The following year, the company added former Fannie Mae CEO Michael Williams as a chairman of the board.
 According to the National Mortgage News, Prospect ranked 27th among residential funders nationwide in 2012, with an estimated volume of $8.42 billion in loans.

 In 2013, Prospect Mortgage loan officers accounted for 7 of the top 100 and 10 of the top 200 mortgage originators in America in 2013 according to Mortgage Executive Magazine.
 In January 2014, Prospect acquired the retail mortgage branch operations of Impac Mortgage, which added 12 branches to their fold.
 They also acquired Diamond Mortgage Group in the same month.
 Prospect sold the operating assets of its appraisal management subsidiary, Velocette Resource Group, in April of that year.

 Ranked number nine on Mortgage Executive Magazines list of the "Top 100 Mortgage Companies in America" in 2014, Prospect Mortgage was also named a top-15 national home purchase lender that year.